 So, you have downloaded the file.
 Now you need to install it.
 To do this, you must copy it:

 - Windows XP, 7, 8 32 bit – to the System32 folder (usually it’s C:\Windows\System32\).

 - Windows XP, 7, 8 64 bit – in the folder SysWOW64 (respectively C:\Windows\SysWOW64\).

-Now you need to press the Win+R keys, type “regsvr steam_api.dll” in the new window without quotes and press Enter.
+You need to press the Win+R keys, type “regsvr steam_api.dll” in the new window without quotes, and press Enter.
 It remains to reboot the computer and try to start the game.